A change in FCDO advice has left thousands of Brits being evacuated, while on holiday in The Gambia.

 Travel company, Thomas Cook, have begun flying its customer’s home.

 By the end of today (20th January), the travel company expect to have flown 3,500 Brits home across a total of 16 flights.

-Posting on their latest travel updates page last night, Thomas Cook said: “The UK Foreign and Commonwealth Office (FCO) has changed its advice on travel to the Gambia to advise against all but essential travel.
+Posting on their latest travel updates page last night, Thomas Cook said: “The UK Foreign, Commonwealth & Development Office (FCDO) has changed its advice on travel to the Gambia to advise against all but essential travel.
 This is based upon the risk of unrest in the country as a result of the disputed presidential inauguration on 19 January.

 “Based upon the number of customers which remain in the Gambia, we are now planning for our final repatriation flights to depart tomorrow, Friday 20th January.
 In total, six flights are due to depart for the UK from Banjul Airport tomorrow.

 “Over the three days of repatriation flights, we have had seat capacity for all of our customers in the Gambia, and we continue to allocate seats to ensure all of the customers who want to return to the UK are able to do so.

 “Our flight programme to the Gambia is currently cancelled up until the 31st January.
 However, the resumption of flights after this date is dependent upon a change to the Foreign Office advice.